What Happens After You're Hit By a Drunk Driver in Louisiana

 To establish fault in a civil drunk driving case, we rely on a combination of evidence, including:

-• Field sobriety test records and officer observations of slurred speech, balance problems, or odor of alcohol.
+• Field sobriety test records and officer observations of slurred speech, balance problems, or odor of alcohol

-• Police crash reports documenting traffic violations, witness statements, and diagrams of the scene.
+• Police crash reports documenting traffic violations, witness statements, and diagrams of the scene

-• Dashcam or bodycam footage from law enforcement and any available surveillance video from nearby businesses or homes.
+• Dashcam or bodycam footage from law enforcement and any available surveillance video from nearby businesses or homes

-• Event data recorders and vehicle damage analyses that help reconstruct speeds, braking, and impact angles.
+• Event data recorders and vehicle damage analyses that help reconstruct speeds, braking, and impact angles

-What Compensation You Can Pursue After a Drunk Driving Crash
+Types of Compensation You Can Pursue After a Drunk Driving Crash

 Economic damages typically include:

-• Medical bills for emergency care, hospitalization, surgeries, medication, and rehabilitation.
+• Medical bills for emergency care, hospitalization, surgeries, medication, and rehabilitation

-• Lost income from time you couldn’t work while recovering.
+• Lost income from time you couldn’t work while recovering

-• Reduced earning capacity if your injuries limit the kind of work you can do or the hours you can sustain.
+• Reduced earning capacity if your injuries limit the kind of work you can do or the hours you can sustain

-• Property damage to your vehicle and personal items damaged in the crash.
+• Property damage to your vehicle and personal items damaged in the crash

 Non-economic damages address harm that isn’t reflected on receipts:

-• Pain and suffering associated with your injuries and recovery.
+• Pain and suffering associated with your injuries and recovery

-• Emotional distress, including anxiety, depression, sleep problems, or PTSD-like symptoms.
+• Emotional distress, including anxiety, depression, sleep problems, or PTSD-like symptoms

-• Loss of enjoyment of life when you can’t return to activities, hobbies, or family roles you valued before the crash.
+• Loss of enjoyment of life when you can’t return to activities, hobbies, or family roles you valued before the crash

 In drunk driving cases, Louisiana also allows for exemplary, or punitive, damages under Civil Code Article 2315.4.
 Punitive damages are designed not just to compensate you, but to punish the drunk driver and deter similar conduct.
 To obtain these, you must prove three things: that the defendant was intoxicated, that their intoxication was a cause in fact of your injuries, and that their conduct showed wanton or reckless disregard for the rights and safety of others.
-This’s a higher standard than ordinary negligence, but in serious drunk driving crashes, the facts often support it.
+This is a higher standard than ordinary negligence, but in serious drunk driving crashes, the facts often support it.

-When a drunk driving crash’s fatal, Louisiana law gives families two separate, though related, rights: a wrongful death action for the losses family members suffer because of the death, and a survival action that allows recovery for the decedent’s own losses between injury and death.
+When a drunk driving crash is fatal, Louisiana law gives families two separate, though related, rights: a wrongful death action for the losses family members suffer because of the death, and a survival action that allows recovery for the decedent’s own losses between injury and death.
 Both claims have specific rules about which relatives can bring them and what types of damages are available.

 Who May Be Liable Besides the Drunk Driver